makersacademy/rps-challenge/README.md

 ## How to run

-You can frature test and run this airport program in any `code editor` or `IRB`.
+You can play rock-paper-scissors after loading `rackup` or `ruby app.rb` to start `localhost`.

 ## Run test

 To test specific features in your terminal.
 ```
-$ cd airport_challenge/lib
+$ rspec spec/unit/file_name.rb
-$ rspec spec/file_name.rb
+$ rspec spec/feature/file_name.rb
 ```
-To test all features at once in your terminal.
+To test all units and features at once in your terminal.
 ```
-$ cd airport_challenge
+$ cd rps_challenge
 $ rspec
 ```